mozilla/treeherder/docs/ui/installation.rst

 The sample configuration makes the UI load job/push data from the production service API.
 If you wish to test the UI against stage/dev's service instead, adjust ``thServiceDomain`` in the config file created as part of installation:
 ``ui/js/config/local.conf.js``

-If you wish to run the full treeherder-service Vagrant project (service + UI), remember to remove local.conf.js or else change ``thServiceDomain`` within it to refer to ``vagrant``, so the UI will use the local Vagrant service API.
+If you wish to run the full treeherder Vagrant project (service + UI), remember to remove local.conf.js or else change ``thServiceDomain`` within it to refer to ``vagrant``, so the UI will use the local Vagrant service API.

 Running the unit tests
 ======================